- A Brief History: Uniting Prahran

 We will remain as active as ever in your local community and are committed to delivering the same quality of services.

-Prahran Mission: Executive Team
+Uniting Prahran: Executive Team

 Stav Stathopoulos, Executive Officer